Darboux coordinates, Yang-Yang functional, and gauge theory: Introduction

 \subsection{Gauge theories from six dimensions}

-This paper will study a limited set of four dimensional ${\CalN}=2$ gauge theories, namely those which can be engineered by taking the six dimensional (0,2) superconformal theory (discovered in \cite{Witten:1995zh}, \cite{Strominger:1995ac}) and compactifying it with a partial twist on a Riemann surface.
+This paper will study a limited set of four dimensional ${\CalN}=2$ gauge theories, namely those which can be engineered by taking the six dimensional (0,2) superconformal theory (discovered in \cite{Witten:1995zh}, \cite{Strominger:1995ac}) and compactifying it with a partial twist on a Riemann surface \cite{Witten:1997sc}, \cite{Gaiotto:2009we}, \cite{Gaiotto:2009hg}.
+These theories have the ADE classification, and in what follows we shall denote them by their $ADE$ type.

 The resulting theory can be analyzed in several ways.
 One the one hand, by assuming the size of $\Sigma$ negligible one deals with the four dimensional superconformal theory with ${\CalN}=2$ supersymmetry.
 The enhancement of the ${\CalN}=2$ supersymmetry to the superconformal symmetry is clear from the superconformal symmetry of the six dimensional $(0,2)$ theory.